Garrett-Productions/sockets_w_ciso/clientSideSockets.readme.md

     - when we set state, we use a calback function that takes in a parameter, prevMessages, and weith the     spread operator, appending the new message (message) which is 'chat-message' to the last index in our array!

 * Now we want to return a clean function, web socket protocol stays open, so when this component is unmounted, we want to close the socket, literally remove the loistener from the sockets array of listener
+    - in the return turn off the socket, no memeory leckage, clean up function!